legendarycode3/blockchain-development-documentary-guide/README.md

 		It translates complex raw data into a user-friendly interface, offering transparency into transactions, smart contracts, and block data.
 		It is a tool that presents the data stored on a chain and the activities happening on a blockchain in a user-friendly interface. </br>

+		some  metrics and features that Block Explorers provide include: </br>
+		i)

         4) Security Tools: A range of platforms for smart contract auditing  and fuzzing , such as CodeHawks, Aderyn, and Formal Verification tools.